applemcg/dp/src/Workflow.md

 The **execution** block may also have comments and likely have one or more executable statements.
 For example, if "compare_all_lib" needs to be executed, simply delete the shell comment sharp (#).
-This is where the functions under test may be
+This is where the functions may be unit tested.